This post contains affiliate links. Click here to read my affiliate policy.

 While fondue parties are better for smaller groups, you can make it work for big parties too.
 Fondue is great because not only is the food good, but everyone gets to huddle together and have fun making their own food.
 And of course, you can’t forget the sweet treats.

 Consider making cookies, brownies, or cupcakes that go with your party theme.
 Or simply decorate them for winter or whatever holiday you’re celebrating.
 With plenty of good food, your guests will easily forget about their winter blues.
 Don’t forget about buying plates, cups, and napkins as well.
 For each of your guests, you should have about three disposable plates.
-But if you’re going to soup and chili route, make sure to have some durable bowls.
+But if you’re going to soup and Cheesy Chile Rellenos route, make sure to have some durable bowls.

 Choose a Fun Theme